-The city itself is home to six Michelin starred restaurants: Bhoga, Koka, Restaurant 28+, SK Mat Och Människor, Thörnströms Kök and Upper House as well as a plethora of reasonably priced eateries and fish indoor markets.
+The city itself is home to 18 Michelin starred restaurants such as: Bhoga, Koka, Restaurant 28+, SK Mat Och Människor and Trattoria La Strega as well as a plethora of reasonably priced eateries and fish indoor markets.
 The Feskekorka (fish market) located on Rosenlunds canal deserves a special mention.
 Here is a hive of activity throughout the day and a superb place to enjoy lunch.

 The West Coast of Sweden stretches 170km north of Gothenburg to the Norwegian border.
 Comprised of three regions - the island scattered Bohuslän coast; the forests and lakes of Dalsland and the countryside and manor houses of Västergötland – 400 nature reserves and four National Parks, the West Coast is perfect for a weekend break or for a fly-drive holiday.

 The wondrous Bohuslän coastline has to be seen to be believed.
 The stark beauty of its 10,000 island archipelago, thousands uninhabited, is counterbalanced by an abundance of colourful, traditional fishing villages, bustling marinas and cultural attractions – Pilane Sculpture Park, the Nordic Watercolour Museum and the Carlstens fortress on Marstrand to name a few.